 Sleeping on the floor is good for you, as many articles on the internet have pointed out.
 Many people have difficulty to sleep on the floor comfortably if they’re first starting out.
 Sleeping on the floor provides benefits such as realigning your natural posture, increasing blood circulation, and reduce tension on your back.

 It’s definitely a rough start if you’re going into this for the first time.
 But many people can adjust their body to sleep on the floor normally after a couple of weeks or often a few days.

-Anectodal evidence has led researchers have suggested that sleeping on the floor is good for your back and can be a treatment for lower back pain and joint pain.
+Anectodal evidence has led expert researchers to suggest that sleeping on the floor is good for your back and can be a treatment for lower back pain and joint pain.
 When it comes to sleeping on the floor, look no further than the Eastern world.
 Various cultures have been sleeping on the ground for ages.
 In Japan, they have perfected the way to sleep on the floor.

 For many people, ditching the mattress and sleeping on the floor is a good first step into living as a minimalist at home.
 This led me to run a trial of sleeping on the floor for a duration of 3 weeks.
 To my surprise, it was a fulfilling experience.
 This allowed me to find even more new ways to sleep on the floor properly without a mattress.

 Here is what I’ve learned, and what I consider the best ways to sleep on the floor comfortably:

 Tips to Sleep on the Floor Comfortably

 This is standard preparation for anyone planning on sleeping on the ground.
 Go to an empty room if you can.
 It’s just more comfortable to leave enough space for you to sleep on the floor.